Optimal estimation for regression discontinuity design with binary outcomes: Comparison with Gaussian-motivated estimators

 \end{itemize} \end{assumption}

 Figure \ref{fig:empirical_dist} illustrates Assumption \ref{ass:asymptotic} (ii).
 For example, when $R_i = i/n$ for all $i=1, \ldots, n$, this assumption is satisfied for $0 < c_0 < 1 < c_1$.
-This Assumption \ref{ass:asymptotic} (ii) requires that the empirical distribution $F_n(x)$ is bounded by a pair of linear functions.
+More generally, Assumption \ref{ass:asymptotic} (ii) requires the empirical distribution $F_n(x)$ to be bounded by a pair of linear functions.

 \begin{theorem} Under Assumption \ref{ass:asymptotic}, we obtain $\max_{\bm{\theta} \in \Theta} \text{MSE}(\hat{\bm{w}},\bm{\theta}) = O(n^{-2/3})$ and

 \end{theorem}